 Grave of Subedar Khudad Khan, VC, near Chak No. 25 ( 32°24'51.71"N, 73°14'31.94"E) in Mandi Bahauddin district.
 (24.03.2016.)

-Another son of this land who earned an eternal respected place in history, is Subedar Shahamad Khan.
-Who while fighting in Iraq during the first world war, won Victoria Cross, the highest gallantry medal of the British Empire.
+Another son of this land who earned an eternally respected place in history is Subedar Shahamad Khan, who, while fighting in Iraq during the First World War, won the Victoria Cross, the highest gallantry medal of the British Empire.

 Subedar Shahamad Khan, VC (1879 - 1947), of Takhti, district Rawalpindi.